 The advent of RPA has brought about innovative methods and new approaches to facilitate the flow of information and products from suppliers to consumers.
 Bots are being delegated inventory management which has proven to reduce costs and increase the overall quality of the supply chain management.

 6. Claims Administration

 Claims management involves filing, submitting, updating billing, and processing medical claims and complaints associated with patient diagnoses, treatments, and medications.
-Managing claims can be very time-consuming and without effective medical claims management, medical facilities wouldn’t receive the funds due for patient services and patients would have no idea of what they owe.
+Managing claims can be very time-consuming, and without effective medical claims management, medical facilities wouldn’t receive the funds due for patient services.
+In addition, patients would have no idea of what they owe.

 7. Medicaid For Newborns

-Filing insurance for newborns can be overwhelming for the administrative staff of an already strained system in healthcare.
-Robotic automation will validate research, and change insurance Ids for newly born kids to state-based Medicaid.
-This ensures that no heavy financial commitment is faced by their parents and all benefits of Medicaid are included.
+Filing newborn insurance can be overwhelming for the administrative staff of an already strained system in healthcare.
+Robotic automation will validate research and change insurance Ids for newly born kids to state-based Medicaid.
+This ensures that their parents face no heavy financial commitment and that all benefits of Medicaid are included.

 8. Data Ingestion

-Healthcare systems with little or no automation see an increase in their turnaround time because documents are processed manually and manual processes can reflect errors in data and system.
+Healthcare systems with little or no automation see an increase in their turnaround time because documents are processed manually, and manual processes can reflect errors in data and systems.
 Since the turnaround time is high, the facilitation of services for patients will be more time-consuming.

 The robotic automation process will auto-verify and auto-validate such a system to enable data interpretation.
 This will speed up ingestion and case management processes.